fatemabhayani/ATM/phase2/phase2/README.txt

  stores and has access to all of the account information.

 3. package phase2.Data
+- includes all the data inlcuding .txt files like  alerts.txt, deposits.txt, etc. Also includes UserDataFiles and DataReader, DataSaver, and WriteFile classes

 4. package phase2.Display
+- inlcudes all the Display classes including AccountDisplay, ATM, BillDisplay, DepositDisplay, ManagerDisplay, Transfer Display, UserDisplay, WithdrawDisplay.

 5. package phase2.People
 - includes classes for bank manager, user, bank teller and a user manager class that manages the